Cognitive State Inference from VR Motion via Motion Foundation Model: Method

+To obtain frame-level ground truth for participants' \textit{confusion}, \textit{hesitation}, and \textit{readiness} during the VR session, we adopted a cued retrospective approach~\cite{van2005uncovering} to collect these subjective data.
+Prior research has shown that retrospective reporting with visual cues, such as images or videos, can support accurate recall in short-term studies~\cite{russell2009retrospective, russell2014looking, eger2007cueing}.
+In our study, the VR main camera recorded each participant's first-person perspective videos throughout the VR session.
+Immediately afterward, participants reviewed their video recordings and provided temporal annotations of the states they experienced while answering each question.

+We used the VGG Image Annotator (VIA)~\cite{dutta2016vgg} shown in \cref{fig:via}, which allows participants to annotate on the timeline while reviewing their first-person videos.
+During annotation, participants could label four categories: \textit{Reading}, \textit{Confusion}, \textit{Hesitation}, and \textit{Readiness}.
+In our final modeling pipeline, \textit{Reading} was treated as a behavioral label and excluded from the cognitive-state prediction task.
+The final prediction target therefore consists of the three cognitive labels \textit{Confusion}, \textit{Hesitation}, and \textit{Readiness}.

+During annotation, participants were given explicit instructions on how to distinguish these states.
+In our setting, \textit{Reading} refers to the initial period in which the participant reads the question and the two options. \textit{Confusion} refers to moments in which the participant is unsure what to do because the task criteria are unclear or ambiguous. \textit{Hesitation} refers to moments in which the participant understands the criteria, but has not yet made a decision and is still comparing the two options. \textit{Readiness} refers to moments when the participant is clear about the task and is waiting for the appropriate signal to act (e.g., waiting for the background color to change), without uncertainty or indecision.
+Participants were instructed that if none of these states occurred, they did not need to label anything; if multiple states occurred simultaneously, they should label each state separately.

+This annotation protocol is important for the final task formulation.
+Our goal is not only to distinguish cognitive-state windows from non-cognitive-state windows, but also to distinguish the nuanced difference between states such as \textit{confusion} and \textit{hesitation}, which may appear similar in motion but correspond to different stages of a decision-making process.

-\textbf{Text-based description and rating.} To evaluate whether participants reach a consensus when annotating, e.g. what kinds of thinking process should be labeled as confusion/hesitation/readiness, we conduct a text-based descripting and rating.
+In addition, to evaluate whether participants reach a consensus when annotating, e.g., what kinds of thinking processes should be labeled as confusion, we also collected text-based descriptions and ratings from participants.
 Each participant, first acting as a descriptor, wrote plain-language accounts of their decision-making process for two randomly sampled questions (see supplementary material for full instructions).
 These written descriptions were then shown to other participants, who acted as raters.
-Raters judged whether the text reflected Confusion, Hesitation, or Readiness, evaluating each state independently (see supplementary material for rater instructions).

-Together, these procedures produced a dataset containing ground-truth self-annotations and independent human judgments for comparison against model predictions.
+Raters judge whether the description reflected \textit{Confusion}, \textit{Hesitation}, or \textit{Readiness} independently.
+We used these ratings to compute Cohen’s $\kappa$ as an additional measure of annotation agreement.